Vidzhel/Bluro/README.md

 respectively

 -   /profiles/:verbose - PUT - update profile with parameters
+-   /profiles/:verbose - DELETE - delete profile (no other data is required)

+`NOTE:` only admins and owners of profiles can update or delete them

 Headers: `Content-Type: multipart/form-data` OR `json` (if you need to update profile image, request update with the use of multipart form data content type header)